top of page

 Shark Eye Shell on Sanibel Island

 SHARK EYE SHELL On Sanibel, the shark eye shell is one of those finds that stops people mid-step.
 It’s immediately recognizable because of its bold, dark spiral at the center, set against a smooth, rounded shell.
-That clear contrast is what makes it a favorite early on.
+That clear contrast is what makes it a favorite.
 For new shellers and longtime beach walkers alike, it’s an easy shell to recognize and one that stands out clearly against the sand.
-The shark eye shell is thick and nearly circular, with a low, tight spiral
+The shark eye shell is thick and nearly circular, with a low, tight spiral and a so

 Mollymawk Cottage